carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 assessing the impact of our workshops globally.
 There are four types:

 1. **Community Sessions:** Our community sessions are sessions on any topic relevant to the community that can be in any format.
 The Core Team also hosts various **Welcome Sessions** each month for new [community members](https://docs.carpentries.org/resources/general/glossary.html#term-Community-Member) to meet Core Team members and learn how to engage with the organisation.
-1. **Regional Community Calls:** Our local and regional subcommunities host these calls.
+1. **Regional Community Sessions:** Our local and regional subcommunities host these sessions.
 To view a list of local and regional communities and their activities, view our [Subcommunity Registry](https://carpentries.org/community/get-connected/#subcommunity-registry).
 1. **Skill-up Sessions:** A skill-up session offers a professional development opportunity for the community where relevant skills are taught.
 1. **Collaboration Sessions:** Collaboration sessions dedicate time and space to co-develop a community resource or to co-work on any community activity.